CJMenart/MetadataRepresentationProject/axioms.md

 ### Axioms
 * TouchingIntersection SubClassOf hasDirection exactly 1 Direction
-	"Each relationship between a single Lane and a single Intersection has exactly one direction"
+	"A touchingIntersection has exactly one direction"
 * TouchingIntersection SubClassOf hasCardinality exactly 1 Cardinality
-	"Each relationship between a single Lane and a single Intersection has exactly one cardinality"
+	"A touchingIntersection has exactly one lane"
 * TouchingIntersection SubClassOf inverse touchesIntersection exactly 1 Lane
-	"Each relationship between a single Lane and a single Intersection has exactly one lane"
+	"A touchingIntersection has exactly one cardinality"
 * TouchingIntersection SubClassOf inverse touchesLane exactly 1 Intersection
-	"Each relationship between a single Lane and a single Intersection has exactly one intersection"
+	"A touchingIntersection has exactly one intersection"
 * Scenario SubClassOf hasIntersection exactly one ImaginaryIntersection
-	"A Scenario has exacty one Imaginary Intersection which is a hidden Intersection assumed to be behind Self."
+	"A Scenario has exacty one intersection which is an Imaginary Intersection."

 ## Traffic Instruction Indicators
 ![schema-diagram](schema-diagrams/TrafficInstructionIndicator.png)